RoryPoulter/Encryption-Program/README.md

 - Enter key
 - Press "Check Key"
 - If the key is valid, the letter mapping will be shown

+### Generating Keys
+- Enter the mapping in the format *H,E,M,Q,K,Y,U,J,W,O,V,P,T,X,Z,D,F,C,S,B,N,I,G,R,L,A* where A maps to H, B maps to E, etc.
+- Press "Generate Key"
+- If the mapping is valid, the corresponding key will be generated

 ### Encrypting Files
 - Open the "Encrypt file" tab on the window